-This food is fine, and I actually recommend it for aquariums with slower top feeding fish now.
+This food is fine, and I actually recommend it for aquariums with slower top-feeding fish now.

-This food is also a fantastic choice as pellets for Malawi cichlids because it fits right into their natural diet, and it stays together longer than some of the other pellets I’ve tried that tend to dissolve a bit too quick for some of my fish.
+This food is also a fantastic choice as pellets for Malawi cichlids because it fits right into their natural diet, and it stays together longer than some of the other pellets I’ve tried that tend to dissolve a bit too quickly for some of my fish.

 A quick note here, some customers have said the formula has changed recently.